 This is very common in Tokusatsu shows.
-Because most heroes have transformed forms that obscure their face, characters can easily show up without the actor being on the set.
+Because most heroes and villains have transformed forms that either have face-obscuring helmets or are People in Rubber Suits, characters can easily show up without the actor being on the set.
 In this way, it's easy for past characters to make appearances.

 Brazilian actor Domingos Montagner accidentally drowned before finishing his last soap opera.
 To bypass his absence, the producers shot all scenes that would have featured Montagner from the point of view of his character, implying he was still there.

 In "The Girl in Question" a blonde stand-in was used as Buffy and only the back of her head was in the shot.
 The season 8 Buffy comics revealed that this wasn't Buffy at all, but one of several Slayers sent to various spots around the world to impersonate her so the real Buffy wouldn't constantly be under enemy fire.
 The fact that a decoy was sent with this particular old foe of Angel and Spike was Andrew's idea of a joke.